What we collect

 Controlling your personal information

 We will not sell, distribute or lease your personal information to third parties unless we have your permission, it is in your legitimate interests or we are required by law to do so.
 If you believe that any information we are holding on you is incorrect or incomplete, please speak to your local branch.
 We will promptly correct any information found to be incorrect.
-Subject access requests can be requested by emailing email@example.com.
+Subject access requests can be requested by emailing firstname.lastname@example.org.
 This can be sent to you electronically and there may be a nominal fee incurred for this.
-If you find it impossible or unreasonably difficult to make a request in writing, we will, under the Equality Act 2010 assist you with making any requests.
+If you find it impossible or unreasonably difficult to request in writing, we will, under the Equality Act 2010 assist you with making any requests.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyze web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.
 We use traffic log cookies to identify which pages are being used.
-This helps us analyze data about webpage traffic and improve our website in order to tailor it to customer needs.
+This helps us analyze data about webpage traffic and improve our website to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.
 Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 Links to other websites